-Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the company's accounting periods beginning after 1 January 2018, including IFRS 9, 'Financial instruments', IFRS 15, 'Revenue from contracts with customers' and IFRS 16, 'Leases'.
+Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the company's accounting periods beginning after 1 January 2019, including IFRS 16, 'Leases' amongst other pronouncements.

-The company has not early adopted these revisions to the requirements of IFRSs as adopted by the EU, and the company's Directors are of the opinion that there are no requirements that will have a possible significant impact on the company's financial statements in the period of initial application.
+The company has not early adopted these revisions to the requirements of IFRSs as adopted by the EU, except as disclosed below, and the company's Directors are of the opinion that there are no requirements that will have a possible significant impact on the company's financial statements in the period of initial application.